-Conflict Resolution is an art that takes some practice, but you can do it with these simple tips and end sibling rivalry.
+Conflict Resolution is an art that takes some practice and patience, but you can do it with these simple tips and end sibling rivalry.

 Sometimes siblings fight.
 It’s inevitable really, I mean when people live together they get on each other’s nerves and it is up to us as parents to show our children how to resolve conflicts that arise in our homes.

 I use this conflict resolution almost daily in my home and it works so well I just had to tell you about it.

 I KNOW it can help other parents out there who have multiple children.

 - Positive Phrases To Use In Place Of No

 - 5 Effective Tips For Getting Kids To Listen The First Time

 This post may contain affiliate links.
 Full disclosure here.